-The bill also modifies Section 17.48(d) to ensure that the same exemption from obtaining permission applies to violations of Section 17.46(b)(27).
-The changes made by this Act will only apply to causes of action that accrue on or after its effective date, while those that accrued before will continue to be governed by the previous law.
-The Act is set to take effect immediately upon receiving a two-thirds vote from both houses of the legislature or on September 1, 2025, if such a vote is not achieved.
+The bill stipulates that the changes will only apply to causes of action that accrue on or after its effective date, with prior actions governed by the existing law.
+The act will take effect immediately if it receives a two-thirds vote from both houses of the legislature; otherwise, it will take effect on September 1, 2025.

 Statutes affected: